wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-document-understanding/includes/train-model.md

 1. The classifier training window opens with one of the training documents automatically selected and open.
    1. You need to mark which of the example files are _positive_ examples of benefit change letters.
    1. In document view, click either **"Yes"** or **"No"** depending on whether the document displayed is a benefit change letter or not.
-       1. Note that the formatting has been stripped so SharePoint Syntex can focus in on the text.
+       1. The formatting has been stripped so SharePoint Syntex can focus in on the text.

     ![A screenshot of the classifier window showing a positive example training file with the UI buttons 'Yes' and 'No' highlighted.](../media/define-change-letter.png)